Table of Contents

 - What Is The Difference Between Data Analytics, Predictive Analytics and Data Science?

 Data analysts are interpreters of structured data.
-They are spreadsheet whizzes, and most even write SQL queries to extract data from relational databases.
-Data analysts can be found in many functional groups within a company, including finance, marketing, operations, and business intelligence.
+They are spreadsheet whizzes, and write SQL queries to extract data from relational databases.
+Data analysts can be found in many functional groups within a company, including: finance, marketing, operations, and business intelligence.

 While this role does not get nearly the same level of publicity as the more glamorous-sounding data scientist and data engineer, it can be a very fulfilling job in the right company, as well as a gateway to higher-level analytics positions.
 Data analysts can have a lot of freedom in choosing the directions they take in their analyses, and they often have the opportunity to see their work directly informing management decisions on a daily basis, which can be very satisfying, and a great source of professional pride.